robert-westenberger/knowledgebase/web-development/interviewing/caching-qa.md

 - Redis cache provides replication for high availability (master/slave)
 - Supports ultra-fast lua-scripts.
 Its execution time equals to C commands execution.
 - Can be shared across multiple instances of the application (instead of in-memory cache for each app instance)

+# What is Resultset Caching?
+Storing the results of a database query along with the query in the application.
+Every time a web page generates a query, the applications checks whether the results are already cached, and if they are, pulls them from an in-memory data set instead.
+The application still has to render the page.